 The Georgia State Society has had the pleasure of hosting a variety of events ranging from congressional receptions to Atlanta Falcons football parties.
 Below are just a few examples of our most memorable events:

 Most recently held in the Cannon Caucus Room, our congressional reception is a chance for society members to meet and network with current representatives of the Georgia congressional delegation.
-Our society’s honorary chairman is Representative David Scott (D-GA).
+Our society’s honorary chairman is Representative Tom Graves.

 Each spring the Georgia State Society is proud to host a rail side tent where members and guests can enjoy a mint julep and watch the steeplechase commonly referred to as Gold Cup.